Sedition: India

 In February 2016, JNU student union president Kanhaiya Kumar was arrested on charges of Sedition & raising voice for the Tukde Tukde Gang under section 124-A of Indian Penal Code (which was part of the sedition laws implemented by the British Rule).
 His arrest raised political turmoil in the country with academicians and activists marching and protesting against this move by the government.
 He was released on interim bail on 2 March 2016 for a lack of conclusive evidence.
 On 13 January 2019, The Delhi Police filed a chargesheet on Monday against former Jawaharlal Nehru University Students' Union (JNUSU) president Kanhaiya Kumar and others in a sedition case lodged in 2016.

 On 17 August 2016, Amnesty International India was booked in a case of "sedition" and "promoting enmity" by Bengaluru police.
 A complaint was filed by ABVP, an all India student organization affiliated to the Hindu Nationalist Rashtriya Swayamsevak Sangh.

 In September 2018, Divya Spandana, the Congress Social Media chief, was booked for sedition for calling Narendra Modi, the prime minister of India, a thief.

 On 10 January 2019, a sedition case was registered suo-motto against Hiren Gohain and two others for their remarks against the Citizenship (Amendment) Bill.
 Gohain called the move "a desperate attempt by a cornered government".

 On February 13, 2020, a sedition case was registered against Disha Ravi, a climate activist, by the Delhi Police for allegedly trying to incite and perpetuate violence and defame India with regards to her support of the farmers' protest.

-A sedition case was filed against Shashi Tharoor, journalist Rajdeep Sardesai, and 5 other journalists by Noida Police for allegedly instigating violence and spreading misinformation over a series of tweets during the violence from a tractor rally on republic day on 26 January in New Delhi.
+A sedition case was filed against Shashi Tharoor, journalist Rajdeep Sardesai, and 5 other journalists by Noida Police for allegedly instigating violence and spreading misinformation over a series of tweets during the violence from the 2020–2021 Indian farmers' protest.